mas2020-python/pycryptex/README.md

 answer 'yes' and decide if protect the private key with a password (it's your security choice).
 PyCryptex will create the standard key in your *$HOME/.pycryptex* folder.

-***IMPORTANT***: you will use your public key (my_key.pub) for encrypt and you private key (my_key) for decrypt.
+***IMPORTANT***: you will use your public key (pycryptex_key.pub) for encrypt and you private key (pycryptex_key) for decrypt.
 Do not leave the keys in the same place, secure you private key as best as you can, as you do with your private HOME keys ;-)!

 At this point you can simply encrypt a file or a folder using:
 ```shell script